miLibris/ios-milibris-pdf-reader-sdk/README.md

 ### Prerequisites

 MLPDFReaderSDK requires iOS 11 or later, Xcode 12 or later.
-The SDK is provided as an XCFramework and a dynamic framework.
+The SDK is provided as a dynamic XCFramework or a dynamic framework.

 Every app using the SDK must be configured with a licence key provided by miLibris.
 A licence key cannot be used in more than one application.